chmaha/ReaClassical/install_instructions.md

 # Instructions for installing ReaClassical

-For the complete and recommended experience on Linux, MacOS and Windows you can download and run a single install script that does everything for you...
+For the complete and recommended experience on Linux, MacOS and Windows you can run a single install script that does everything for you...

 ## Quick Full Portable Install on Linux, MacOS & Windows